Antivirus

 Last update

-This is where Internet security suites come into play since they are able to protect nearly every facet of your digital life.
-The only question remaining is which program is right for you and your needs?
+Internet security suites help protect nearly every facet of digital life.
+The only question is which program is right for you and your needs?

 Best Internet Security: Our TOP 5

-There are nearly as many online threats as there are Internet security suites, with each promising to safely and unobtrusively chaperone your digital life.
-We evaluated 16 of the most popular programs and selected our Top 5, however before we introduce you to them, we'd like to briefly discuss what Internet security is and how it differs from antivirus.
+There are almost as many online threats as there are Internet security suites.
+Each promises to safely and unobtrusively guard your digital life.
+We evaluated 15 of the leading options and selected our Top 5.

 1.